motdotla/node-lambda/README.md

 v0.10.36 is still supported, and can be targeted by changing the `AWS_RUNTIME` value to `nodejs` in the `.env` file.

+## Post install script
+When running `node-lambda deploy` if you need to do some action after `npm install --production` and before deploying to AWS Lambda (i.e. replace some modules with precompiled ones or download some libraries) you can create `post_install.sh` script.
+If the file exists the script will be executed (and output shown after execution) if not it is skipped.
+Make sure that the script is executable.

 ## Other AWS Lambda Tools Projects